aldonahue/Layoffs-Influence-on-Tech-Recruiting-/README.md

 ***
 Capstone project for the AI academy

-All final products, including the [presentation](https://github.com/cLineman/CapStoneProject/blob/main/presentation.pdf) and the [Juptyer notebook](https://github.com/aldonahue/Apprenticeship-Capstone/blob/main/Technical%20recruiting%20.ipynb), are in the main repository.  data files are located in [./zippedData/](https://github.com/cLineman/CapStoneProject/tree/main/zippedData).
+All final products, including the [presentation](https://github.com/cLineman/CapStoneProject/blob/main/presentation.pdf), [Final Juptyer notebook](https://github.com/aldonahue/Apprenticeship-Capstone/blob/main/Layoffs%20Influence%20on%20Tech%20Recruiting%20Final%20Notebook.ipynb), [Initial cleaning & exploratory notebook](https://github.com/aldonahue/Apprenticeship-Capstone/blob/main/Initial%20Exploratory%20and%20Cleaning.ipynb), [Final/official cleaning notebok](https://github.com/aldonahue/Apprenticeship-Capstone/blob/main/Official%20clean.ipynb), [Data](https://github.com/aldonahue/Apprenticeship-Capstone/blob/main/layoffs.csv), and  [capstone proposal](https://github.com/aldonahue/Apprenticeship-Capstone/blob/main/AI%20academy%20capstone%20Proposal.pdf) are in the main repository.

 ## Project Description
 ***
-For this project, Deloitte was contracted by the fictitious company Computing Vision to help them launch their new movie studio.
-Our business task was to research recent trends in movie performance and to develop recommendations for the head of the studio on what kinds of movies to make.
+For this project, Deloitte was contracted by a tech recruiting company (fictitious client) to help them gain the ability to project layoffs trends and use it to their advantage.
+Our business task was to research recent trends in Tech industry layoffs and develop and integrate a supervised machine learning model in to their business strategy.

-Our team examined a variety of factors pertaining to recent movie releases (2010-present).
-Of particular interest were the effects of the budget, genre, director, and release date on gross profit and profit ratio.
+I examined a variety of factors pertaining to recent layoffs (2020-present).
+Of particular interest were the Percentage laid off over time and across subindsutries with in the United Sates..

 ### Data Sources
 ***